theophilegervet/learner-performance-prediction/README.md

 python behavior_test.py --dataset <dataset codename> --load_dir <load_directory> --filename <filename>
 ```

 This sample code examines first 1000 test data.
 For each input data, we change all responses to 1(correct) and check if the predicted correctness probability increases.
-Similarly, we change all responses to 0(incorrect) ans check if the predicted correctness probability decreases.
+Similarly, we change all responses to 0(incorrect) and check if the predicted correctness probability decreases.

 ### Results